ayseA/humor-at-work/README.md

-# Humor in a Team: Joke / Not?
+# Humor In A Team: Joke / Not?

 Not necessarily the maker, but a good indicator of a good team is the sense of humor.